What is Nitrogen Cycle? Stages, Diagram & Importance

 Ammonification

-All the plants and animals when they die, undergo a decomposition process, that releases ammonium gas into the atmosphere.
+When plants and animals die, decomposing organisms release ammonium into the soil.
 However, this process is possible only because of the virus and bacteria present in the soil.

 Denitrification